alchzh/redeclipse-guides/weapons/pistol.md

-#How to Red Eclipse Weapons Guide: Pistol
+#Red Eclipse Weapons Guide: Pistol
 ----
-Welcome to the first weapon guide!
-We're going to start with the weapon that you'll always have no matter you're loadout, the Pistol!
+Welcome to the first Weapon Guide, this guide is for the **Pistol**, the weapon everyone carries in normal games.

 ###What is the Pistol?
 (Noob section)
-The Pistol is the default `spawnweapon`, and as such, you'll have it whereever you are.
-It's not the most powerful weapon, but it is a great weapon in certain situations.
-Remember, you always have this weapon, you don't need to select it in your loadout.
+The Pistol is the default `spawnweapon`, so you have it in all normal games.

+It's not the most powerful weapon, but it is good for quick damage, as a fallback if you run out of ammo in your main loadout weapons, and can deal large amounts of damage quickly with the proper positioning.
 ###More about the Pistol
-The pistol has low damage compared to other weapons, it's a 8 shot kill to the chest!
-As such, you should go for headshots to maximize your damage output, turning it to a very quick 4 shot kill.
-Now, now, a  four shot kill to the head with only 130ms between shots seems pretty OP.
-However, all weapons in Red Eclipse have a `speed` variable, which means it'll take time for your shot to reach the target.
-The pistol speed is actually low, which makes aiming at players at med-long distances hard
+Although the pistol's primary torso and leg damage are low (13 and 8 for the primary fire), the headshot damage is much stronger, dealing 25 damage every shot.
+Combined with the fast fire rate of one shot every 130 ms, you can kill with 4 headshots in 520 ms.

+The secondary fire deals slightly more damage (10, 18, and 35) for leg, torso, and head), but has a decreased speed and projectile life, as well as a slower fire rate (one shot every 200 ms).

+One of the major problems with the pistol is it's accuracy, it's slower speed meaning that it is harder to hit with at medium or long distances.

 ###What is the pistol good at?
-The pistol basically has 2 roles in the game.
+The pistol's main uses are:

-* Killing people with headshots at short distances
+* Killing with headshots at close range.
-* Finishing off people that you've already damaged heavily
+* Finishing off a damaged opponent.

-#Vars Good Old Vars
+#Pistol Variables
 ##General Variables
 |Name|Value|
 |----|----|